trgr-boi/ines-post-porn-print-index/README.md

 ```
 .
 ├── index.html                # Main page (loads the table)
+├── images.html               # Image gallery page (card grid)
+├── about.html                # About/essay page
-├── info.html                 # Info/about page
+├── info.html                 # Legacy dev info (outdated)
 ├── CNAME                     # Custom domain for GitHub Pages
 ├── helpers/
 │   └── tsv_to_json.py        # Converts the source TSV to data.json
 ├── src/
-│   ├── css/style.css         # All styles
+│   ├── css/style.css         # All styles (CSS custom properties for theming)
-│   ├── data/data.json        # The indexed data (generated)
+│   ├── data/data.json        # The indexed data (generated from TSV)
-│   ├── fonts/                # Custom fonts
+│   ├── fonts/                # Custom fonts (Amiamie, Doto Rounded)
-│   ├── img/                  # Thumbnail images (0001.jpg, etc.)
+│   ├── img/                  # Thumbnail images
+│   ├── js/
-│   ├── img/original/         # Full-resolution source images
+│   │   ├── modal.js          # Shared modal (images + metadata overlay)
-│   ├── js/table.js           # Renders the index table from JSON
+│   │   ├── table.js          # Renders the index table from JSON
-│   ├── js/show_image.js      # Image preview overlay on hover/click
+│   │   ├── show_image.js     # Hover preview + opens modal (index page)
+│   │   ├── images.js         # Card grid + search (images page)
+│   │   ├── config.js         # Global site config (defaults + localStorage)
+│   │   └── dev-menu.js       # Dev settings panel (bottom-right)
 │   └── tsv/                  # Source TSV data
 └── .github/workflows/
-    └── static.yml            # Deploys to GitHub Pages on push to main
+    └── jekyll-gh-pages.yml   # Deploys to GitHub Pages on push to main
 ```

 ## How It Works

 1. **Source data** lives in `src/tsv/` as a TSV spreadsheet.
 2. Run `helpers/tsv_to_json.py` to convert it into `src/data/data.json`.
+Images in `src/img/` are auto-discovered and grouped by filename.
 3. The frontend (`table.js`) fetches `data.json` and renders an alphabetically sorted, sectioned HTML table.
-4. Each row can show an image preview on hover and a full-screen modal on click (`show_image.js`).
+4. Each row shows a hover preview and opens a full-screen modal on click (`modal.js`).
+5. The images page (`images.js`) shows a card grid with the same modal.
-5. A sticky alphabet navigation bar lets you jump to any letter.
+6. A sticky alphabet navigation bar lets you jump to any letter.
-6. Pushing to `main` triggers a GitHub Actions workflow that deploys the entire repo as a static site to GitHub Pages.
+7. Pushing to `main` triggers a GitHub Actions workflow that deploys to GitHub Pages.

 ## Data Pipeline